-Giant Skeletons Have Been Found Buried in Mounds Across America
+Giant Human Skeletons Found Buried in Mounds Across North America

 Around the turn of the 19th century, there were hundreds of reports from reputable sources of giant skeletons unearthed from ancient burial mounds across America.
 Human giants are not entirely a product of legend in our history.

-André the Giant is a well-known instance of a man with superhuman proportions and strength, reaching 7 feet 4 inches tall.
+André the Giant is a known example of a man with superhuman proportions and strength, reaching 7 feet 4 inches tall.
 But André’s size was the result of gigantism and acromegaly, disorders caused by an overactive pituitary gland, which releases too much growth hormone.
 And with the average human height at 5 feet 6 inches for men and 5 feet 2 inches for women, it’s rare to find someone of André’s height, let alone his stature.

-With the extreme rarity of gigantism, affecting roughly three in a million, it’s surprising how often giants are spoken of in biblical texts and American folklore.
+With the extreme rarity of gigantism, affecting roughly three in a million, it’s surprising how often giants are spoken of in the Bible and North American folklore.
 David and Goliath, Jack and the Beanstalk, and Paul Bunyon are familiar examples of tales involving giants.
-But while these are thought to be myths or legends, is there any possibility that a race of giants once existed or were there human-like ancestors significantly larger than us?
+But while these are thought to be myths or legends, is there any possibility that a race of giants once existed or were there humanoid ancestors significantly larger than us?

-He found that the construction, and particularly the stone work, of these mounds was impressive, considering the level of technology at the time.
-He also noticed that the orientation of the mounds was such that the entrances faced a direction that was in alignment with the sun during the equinoxes.
+He found that the construction, and particularly the stonework, of these mounds, was impressive, considering the level of technology at the time.
+He also noticed that the orientation of the mounds was such that the entrances faced a direction that was in alignment with the sun during the Equinoxes.
 The mounds were built with massive stones and were present long before colonists from Europe crossed over.

 Vieira uncovered old reports in New England of giant skeletons unearthed from these mounds, often with two rows of teeth and jaws that could fit over the head of a normal-sized human.
 The skeletons ranged in length from 7 to 10 feet tall.
 While this may sound ridiculous at first glance, it was not an isolated incident and is supported by reports from reputable news sources of the time.

-Discoveries of the giant skeletons were found all over the northeast, from Martha’s Vineyard and Deerfield Valley Massachusetts, to Vermont and upstate New York.
-Other reports of the discovery of buried giants were also found in the south, midwest and west coast.
+Discoveries of the giant skeletons were found all over the Northeast, from Martha’s Vineyard and Deerfield Valley Massachusetts, to Vermont and upstate New York.
+Other reports of the discovery of buried giants were also found in the South, Midwest, and West coast.

-In the Ohio River Valley, a report from a local paper, that was backed up by Scientific American, found bodies of several giants buried under a ten foot tall mound.
+In the Ohio River Valley, a report from a local paper, that was backed up by Scientific American, found bodies of several giants buried under a ten-foot-tall mound.
 One female skeleton was found holding a three-and-a-half-foot long child.
 Another of the giant skeletons was buried in a clay coffin and an engraved stone tablet was also recovered.
 This particular mound was 64 feet long by 35 feet wide.

 A Controlled Narrative

-While stories of this nature sound fantastical, there are numerous reports of skeletons of the same size appearing in The New York Times and other reputable sources.
-The majority of these reports occur during the mid to late 19th century, which Vieira sees as a being the turning point in a censored narrative that has now dominated our history textbooks.
-He says he thinks that awareness of both the mounds and giants were common knowledge during this primarily agrarian time.
+While stories of this nature sound fantastical, there are numerous reports of skeletons of the same size appearing in newspaper articles from The New York Times and other reputable sources.
+The majority of these reports occur during the mid to late 19th century, which Vieira sees as being the turning point in a censored narrative that has now dominated our history textbooks.
+He says he thinks that awareness of both the mounds and giants was common knowledge during this primarily agrarian time.
 There is even supposed reference to it from Abraham Lincoln.
 In a written account of a speech that he was preparing to give at Niagara Falls, he wrote,

 “The eyes of that species of extinct giants, whose bones fill the mounds of America, have gazed on Niagara, as ours do now.”